cargilgar/Smart-Alarm-using-tinyML/README.md

 It is also worth mentioning that the authors of the project are not experts in the field of sleep medicine, thus non-accurate use of terminology or information may be foreseen.
 Additionally, constructive feedback and suggestions for improvement will be always welcome.

+## Future work
+BLE to send a daily report to the smart-phone.